Biography of the Lyon Family

 Cream adds, at aged nine he composed prayers for his own use and aged thirteen wrote a novel (67).

-While Michael Henry was a strong student, he was forced to leave school at the age of fourteen to earn a living.
-As an adult, he developed an interest in and commitment to charities throughout London, including the General Benevolent Association; Stepney Jewish Schools; the Royal National Lifeboat Institution; and the Committee for Providing Free Lectures to Jewish Working Men and Their Families (Palgrave 418).
+While Michael Henry was a strong student, he was forced to leave school at the age of fourteen in order to earn a living.
+As an adult, Henry developed an interest in and commitment to charities throughout London, including the General Benevolent Association; Stepney Jewish Schools; the Royal National Lifeboat Institution; and the Committee for Providing Free Lectures to Jewish Working Men and Their Families (Palgrave 418).

 Michael Henry died in 1875 when a candle flame set fire to his clothing.
 At the time of his death he was just forty-five years old.
 Michael’s brother, Richard Loewe Henry (1819-1898), printed The Late Michael Henry Obituary Notices, Letters of Condolence, and Other Mementoes in 1875.
 The statements and expressions of grief made on the occasion of Michael’s death offer biographical fragments of a man deeply committed to philanthropy and leadership within his community.

-Michael Henry’s brother, Richard Henry, doesn't seem to have produced writing of his own, but his daughter, Lucy Henry (1852-1923), granddaughter of Emma Lyon and great-granddaughter of Solomon Lyon, published The Roll Call (1891), a collection of children’s stories which has been digitized and housed on this site.
-Lucy Henry was a student at the North London Collegiate School where she was educated under the leadership of Miss Buss.
-(Palgrave 418).
+Michael Henry’s brother, Richard Henry, doesn't seem to have produced writing of his own, but his daughter, Lucy Henry (1852-1923), granddaughter of Emma Lyon and great-granddaughter of Solomon Lyon, published The Roll Call (1891), a collection of children’s stories included on this site.
+Lucy Henry was a student at the North London Collegiate School where she was educated under the leadership of Miss Buss (Palgrave 418).
 According to the school’s website,

 North London Collegiate School was founded in April 1850 by Frances Mary Buss in the family home at 46 Camden Street, Camden Town.
 All the family assisted in the school including her brother Septimus and her father, R.W.
 Buss, who illustrated Dickens’ novels. . .
 Miss Buss was Headmistress for 44 years and was a notable figure in the struggle for the education of girls in the second half of the nineteenth century.